ctaylor133/Powershell/README.md

 # Powershell

 Powershell script to automate the building of NLB.
 Prequesites, NLB-adapter are configured with a static IP-address on the remote nodes.
+Use DNS name to add second node.
 Specific NIC configuartions like do not add to DNS will have to be done manually.
 Fill out feilds below in script:

 $InterfaceName = "NLB"<br>